 Many subjects are taught through cross-year topics and some topics involve the whole of a key stage, or occasionally the whole school.

-Each term we provide parents with a curriculum overview of the topics to be covered in their child's class.
+Each term the teachers will upload knowledge organisers to the class section of the website.
+This contain information on curriculum topics for that term.
 Parents may then wish to talk about these topics at home with their child, or perhaps arrange a family outing to increase awareness and understanding of a subject.

 At Trull school the children in KS2 are taught French in their classes throughout the week as a conversational topic, learning the basic key words to understand and hold a conversation.

-The children also have the opportunity to join a french club with Madame Beckett.
-Please enquire in the office if you would like your child to join this.
+The children also have the opportunity to join a French and Spanish club with Madame Beckett.
+Please enquire in the office if you would like your child to join these.